-OHRCR is committed to assisting U-M investigators to know and to apply human subjects protections.
+ORCR is committed to assisting U-M investigators in their understanding and application of human subjects protections.

-Please see the OHRCR Policies and Procedures page for standard operating procedures pertaining to compliance reviews.
+Please see our Policies and Procedures page for standard operating procedures pertaining to compliance reviews.

-The Office of Human Research Compliance Review (OHRCR), a component of the University's Human Research Protections Program (HRPP), provides objective analysis and evaluation of human subjects research compliance for investigator research studies, units of the HRPP and the HRPP as a whole.
+The Office of Research Compliance Review (ORCR) provides objective analysis and evaluation of non-financial research activity compliance for investigator-led research studies, with emphasis on human subjects studies, units of U-M's Human Research Protections Program (HRPP) and of the HRPP as a whole.

-OHRCR's mssion is to facilitate safe, ethical, efficient, and high quality human subjects research.
+ORCR's mission is to facilitate safe, ethical, efficient, and high quality research.
 We accomplish this mission through the following activities relevant to human research regulatory issues:

-- Compliance reviews of research studies and components of the U-M HRPP
+- Compliance reviews of research studies and components of the U-M Research Ethics and Compliance programs, including the HRPP

 - Education of individuals and groups engaged in the research enterprise